Jaswanthnani02/Github-pages/README.md

 2. Recommended size: 400x400 pixels or larger
 3. The photo will be automatically cropped to a circle

-### Updating Content
-- Edit `index.html` to update your information
-- Modify `styles.css` to change colors and styling
-- Update `script.js` to customize animations

-## 🌐 Browser Support

-- Chrome (recommended)
-- Firefox
-- Safari
-- Edge

-## 📱 Mobile Responsive

-The website is fully responsive and optimized for:
-- Desktop (1200px+)
-- Tablet (768px - 1199px)
-- Mobile (320px - 767px)

-## 🔧 Local Development

-To run this website locally:

 1. Clone the repository
 2. Open `index.html` in your browser